three-cubed/security_brochure/prettypay/README.md

 <br>

 ## Trademark
-Prettypay is not really a registered trademark - It's for effect!<br>
+Prettypay is not really a registered trademark - It's for effect!
+Nonetheless, check `LICENCE.md` for details of the attribution, non-commercial, no derivative licence.<br>
 <br>